matthieugayon/graphql-track-api/README.md

 - Ensuring strong validation and proper mapping of the data coming from the Arccloud API (in the metadata service).
 See how we validate the responses and map it to the track-metadata.dto.ts definition, and how that definition is matching a Partial version of our prisma Track model.
 This way we ensure that data coming from that API is always correctly formatted.

-## Authentication
+### Authentication

 In order to protect the graphQL endpoint, we created a Bearer token authentication strategy, exposed through the JwtAuthGuard in the auth module.
-That guard decorator is then used to protect all GraphQL endpoints, by annotating the whole TrackResolver class with @UseGuards(JwtAuthGuard);
+That guard decorator is then used to protect all GraphQL endpoints, by annotating the whole TrackResolver class with @UseGuards(JwtAuthGuard).<br />
 That strategy involved creating a User model in our prisma schema, and a basic authentication endpoint available at /auth/login, which is used to fetch access tokens.

-## Error handling
+### Error handling

-Regarding error management, we created custom GraphQL erros in the metadata service in case it does not function as intended (on top of the automatic graphQL error reporting we get from the NestJS graphQL integration).
+Regarding error management, we created custom GraphQL erros in the metadata service in case it does not function as intended (on top of the automatic graphQL error reporting we get from the NestJS graphQL integration).<br />
 We also wrote a tiny error formater (see GraphQLModule configuration in src/app.module.ts) in order to correctly map and display exceptions thrown by the jwt auth guard and the global validation pipe configured in main.ts.

-## Tests
+### Tests

 In order to ensure an additonal level of safety, we properly unit tested all sensible business code methods, such as the track service findTrackByNameAndArtistName method — which holds the logic of querying the database and the metada API — and all methods from the metadata service.